- This event has passed.

 In response to this crisis, community housing groups are looking to redefine how we both understand and practice care in today’s society.
 From mutual aid to mental health, childcare, ability and old age, these groups are developing radical approaches to how to improve quality of life through new ways of living together.

 Join us for this online event where we’ll be in discussion with community housing groups and key thinkers on the subjects of housing and care, to respond to the questions:

 – What does the crisis of care tell us about how we should be thinking about housing today?

 – How can community led housing help to re-imagine practices of care away from isolated, profit-driven models and towards those which are mutually supportive, collective and sustainable?

-Helen Hester – Associate Professor of Media and Communication at the University of West London
+Helen Hester – Professor of Gender, Technology and Cultural Politics at the University of West London

 Community housing groups:

 Ginger Giraffe – East London